 On Wednesday morning, DOB inspectors rushed to the building after a 311 caller noticed cracks on the building facade.
 Four buildings—346, 348, 362, and 364 East 10th Street—were temporarily evacuated as engineers evaluated the property’s structural integrity.
 Ultimately, they ruled that the building is not an imminent safety hazard but did issue a violation to Singer for failing to maintain the exterior facade.

 Inspectors with the Landmarks Preservation Commission (LPC) visited the property several times in 2017 and ’18 to work with Singer on repairs to the roof and windows to prevent water damage.
-On LPC’s last visit in June 2018, the roof had been repairs and the windows were sealed.
+On LPC’s last visit in June 2018, the roof had been repaired and the windows were sealed.
 Inspectors are in conversation with DOB engineers and conducted another visit Thursday.

 “We will determine our next steps once a thorough assessment of the building is made,” said LPC spokesperson Zodet Negron.